GuildCrafts/web-development-js/_goals/398-Benchmark-Basic_CRUD_Web_App.md

 Don't sweat the UI design too much.
 If you want to add some quick and easy styles so that it doesn't look _too_ terrible, use a library like [Bootstrap][] or [Pure.css][pure-css].

-Also, don't spend too much time coming up with book data if you need some seed data to work with.
-Use a fake data generator like [Faker](https://github.com/marak/Faker.js/) or just borrow a list from a data store like [this CSV](https://gist.github.com/jaidevd/23aef12e9bf56c618c41).
+Also, don't spend too much time coming up with inventory data if you need some seed data to work with.
+Import [this CSV](https://gist.github.com/lg-bot/5b76b9910eaef705226dbcd876d35de2) or use a fake data generator like [Faker](https://github.com/marak/Faker.js/).

 ## Context